firefly-iii/docs/docs/docs/firefly-iii/faq/translate.md

 # Translating Firefly III

-TODO clean me up

 First of all, thank you for taking the time to help get Firefly III translated in as many languages as possible.
 Translation work is tedious and concentrated work, and I appreciate all your efforts.

-At the moment, Firefly III has about 30 target languages with about 12 enabled.
 To make translating Firefly III as easy as possible I wrote this little guide to get you started.

 ## Target language